amidaware/trmm-docs/docs/update_docker.md

 !!!warning
     You must remove the old and any duplicate entries for CERT_PUB_KEY and CERT_PRIV_KEY in the .env file

-Now run `sudo docker-compose restart` and the new certificate will be in effect
+Now run `sudo docker-compose up -d restart` and the new certificate will be in effect